FERPA Annual Notification to Students

 Note: FERPA was not intended to provide a process to be used to question substantive judgments which are correctly recorded.
 The rights of challenge are not intended to allow students to contest, for example, a grade in a course because they felt a higher grade should have been assigned.

-The College may disclose education records in certain other circumstances:
+The university may disclose education records in certain other circumstances:

 - to comply with a judicial order or a lawfully issued subpoena;